genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ## Number of selected genes on chrX: 0
 ```

-Note that in this case we seem to have over corrected since we now recover many fewer chromosome Y genes and the p-value histogram shows a derth of small p-values that makes the distribution non-uniform.
-Becasue sex is probably correlated with some of the first PCs, this may be a case of "throwing out the baby with the bath water".
+In this case we seem to have over corrected since we now recover many fewer chromosome Y genes and the p-value histogram shows a dearth of small p-values that makes the distribution non-uniform.
+Because sex is probably correlated with some of the first PCs, this may be a case of "throwing out the baby with the bath water".

 <a name="sva"></a>